-Note 6 - Assets held in trust
+Note 5 - Assets held in trust

 The Club is the beneficiary of a perpetual trust (the "Trust") administered by a third-party financial institution.
 The Club's interest in the net assets of the Trust is included in the statements of financial position as beneficial interest in perpetual trust and classified as net assets with donor restrictions - perpetuity.
-The fair value of the assets held in trust at June 30, 2022 and 2021 was \$315,086 and \$388,026, respectively.
+The fair value of the assets held in trust at June 30, 2023 and 2022 was \$320,370 and \$315,086, respectively.
 The Club is entitled to the income it earns which is distributed quarterly, in perpetuity.

-Note 7 - Property and equipment
+Note 6 - Property and equipment

-Property and equipment consists of the following as of June 30:
+Property and equipment, net, consists of the following as of June 30: